pess0a/Android-Certification-Study/README.md

 + Display simple messages in a popup using a Toast or a Snackbar (ToastSnackBarActivity)
 + Be able to display a message outside your app's UI using Notifications (NotificationActivity)
 + Understand how to localize an app
-+ Be able to schedule a background task using JobScheduler
++ Be able to schedule a background task using JobScheduler (JobSchedulerActivity)

 Reference:
 https://developers.google.com/training/certification/associate-android-developer/study-guide/android-core